 Branch endorsements.

-9) Lastly, I expect Chicago School, libertarian
+9) Lastly, I expect Chicago School,

-doctrine to become gospel truth.
-Even
+libertarian doctrine to become gospel truth.

-equate enhanced consumer welfare with reduced out of pocket costs.
-The Trump administration and like-minded
+mandarins equate enhanced consumer welfare with reduced out of pocket

-readily quantified.
+that are not readily quantified.

 No comments: